 To find out how many AR points a book is worth, go to the AR Book Finder website.

 Looking for a book we don’t have?
 Search the catalog of the Roanoke Valley Libraries.
 They have books, e-books, audiobooks, and more.
-If you do not have a library card, please see your school librarian for an application.
+If you do not have a library card, please fill out an application and give it to your librarian.

 The public library is promoting the 1000 Books Before Kindergarten program and we encourage parents of preschoolers and PreK students to sign up.
 One book a day for 2.75 years seems like a lot, but think of the benefits!

 Check out the 2019-2020 lists for the Virginia Readers’ Choice award program and consider participating.
 Remember that you must read at least four books on your respective list to be able to vote.
 Students in 3rd through 5th should read books on the Elementary List, while students in 6th and 7th should read books on the Middle School List.